Larissa Dos Santos Lima Reportedly Kicked Off ’90 Day Fiance’ For Filming Lingerie Video

 “Dear Friends and Followers, I want to make a statement for you, I’m no longer a cast member of the show ’90 Day Fiancé,'” she wrote on Instagram.
 “Because of my show with CamSoda, I was released from my contract with TLC by phone the day before ICE arrested me.
 I will continue producing content for my official channels on Instagram, OnlyFans and Youtube.
 Thanks for your understanding, love and attention.”

-The post was accompanied by an image of her with her dark hair straight to her shoulders, along with a pink shirt and what appears to be pink lipstick and false eyelashes.
-She holds her finger against her chin in the pic, which garnered nearly 30,000 likes in the first 22 hours.
+The post was accompanied by an image of her with her dark hair worn straight on her shoulders, as she wore a pink shirt.
+She held her finger against her chin in the pic.
+The update garnered nearly 30,000 likes in the first 22 hours.

 Larissa referenced the fact that she was arrested by Immigration and Customs Enforcement recently.
 While initially, the 34-year-old claimed that the situation was the result of a mix-up, as The Inquisitr previously reported, things may not be as they appeared.